-According to the American Heart Association, for most people, increased heart rate correlates directly with the level of exertion.
-For this reason, measuring heart rate can be a better measure of intensity.
+According to the American Heart Association, for most people, increased heart rate correlates directly with the level of exercise intensity.
+For this reason, using a heart rate monitor to track your heart rate during exercise is the best way to measure your exercise effort.
 Your maximum heart rate is approximately 220 minus your age.
 (Some high blood pressure medications affect the maximum heart rate, so if you take such medication, consult your doctor.)
-Moderate intensity exercise raises the heart rate to approximately 50-69% of your maximum, and vigorous intensity exercise raises the heart rate to roughly 70%-85% of your maximum.
+Moderate intensity exercise raises the heart rate to approximately 50-69% of your maximum, and vigorous intensity exercise raises the heart rate to roughly 70%-89% of your maximum.

 The following table provides rough guidelines:

 |Age||Target HR Moderate||Target HR Vigorous||Maximum Heart Rate, 100%|